FlotterCodername/superelixier-updater/README.md

 - **REMINDER: This software is provided as-is without absolutely any warranty.
 Use this at your own risk.**
     - This reminder is necessary because a bad configuration could lead to unexpected behavior.
-In case anything goes wrong, you'll have your previous files in a folder ``.superelixier_history`` that sits in the app's directory.
+In case anything goes wrong, you'll have your previous files in a folder ``.superelixier-history`` that sits in the app's directory.
 As of now, the updater doesn't delete any of your old files at all: everything goes into the history folder instead.
 - If your configuration is set up, you can now double-click the ``main.py`` file to run the updater with Python.